administer-org/documentation/v2/server/apps.md

 ## `App.LoadLocal`

-Loads an app either from its module ID or local location and gives it access to the InovcationAPI required to execute the app.
+Loads an app either from its module ID or local location and gives it access to the InvocationAPI required to execute the app.

 ::: code-group